 At NYHD, we understand that good balance means you can do the things you love most.
 With the latest in vertigo treatment options and therapies, we can create a customized treatment plan for you and your lifestyle.

-What is Central Dizziness?
+What is Central Vertigo?

 "Dr. Ariella Naim was the absolute best.
 I would recommend Dr. Naim in a heartbeat.
 Many thanks for taking such good care of me!"

-Why is Central Dizziness Treatment Important?
+Why is Central Vertigo Treatment Important?

 Without treatment, central vertigo can have a very negative effect on your lifestyle and your wellbeing.
 It can make you prone to falls or injuries, as well as taking a large toll on your ability to be active and mobile.
 It’s important to find treatment for central vertigo with the help of your Doctor of Audiology because it’s often caused by serious health concerns.
-We can partner with you and your primary physician or healthcare team to make sure you’re receiving the care you need for central dizziness while also keeping an eye on the causes.
+We can partner with you and your primary physician or healthcare team to make sure you’re receiving the care you need for central vertigo while also keeping an eye on the causes.

 What Can I Expect at NYHD?

 During an appointment with our Doctors of Audiology, we’ll discuss your symptoms and any possible causes for your central vertigo.
 This might also include some tests to determine your symptoms and what happens when you experience bouts of dizziness, like uncontrolled eye movements.
-Treatment for central dizziness can begin with some medications to help manage your symptoms and reduce any discomfort.
+Treatment for central vertigo can begin with some medications to help manage your symptoms and reduce any discomfort.
 It’s important to consult with a vascular-neurological specialist to determine the cause of your central vertigo so you can begin to treat the underlying conditions.
 One great option to manage your vertigo is through vestibular rehabilitation, and your Doctor of Audiology can recommend your best options during your appointment and refer you to the right specialist.

 Central Dizziness FAQs